About the Program

 In addition, our close physical proximity to neighboring institutions in the Texas Medical Center fosters collaborations with colleagues at Baylor College of Medicine, The University of Texas Health Sciences Center, Rice University and Texas A&M’s Institute of Biosciences and Technology.

 Students interested in the G&D Program must first apply to, and be admitted by, GSBS.
 Here, admissions differs from many graduate schools in that students are admitted to the graduate school and not to a particular program or department.
-Students generally join a program at the end of the first year, after completing three 10-week laboratory tutorials and selecting their thesis advisor; no additional G&D Program application is required.
+Students generally join a program at the end of the first year, after completing three 10-week laboratory tutorials and selecting their thesis advisor; no additional G&D Program application is required unless a student joins the lab of a professor who is not in the G&D Program.

 Graduate school admissions information, deadlines, and online applications are available on the GSBS Web site.